seblawson11/seblawson11.github.io/_posts/essays/2019-04-01-development-economics-essay.md

 ---
 layout: post
-title:  "Assessing the impact of reforestation and renewable energy on economic development in Costa Rica (Essay)"
+title:  "Assessing the impact of reforestation and renewable energy on economic development in Costa Rica | Essay"
 date:   2019-04-01
-categories: [economics]
+categories: [economics, sustainability]
 ---